determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

 Slots Per Trial
 ===============

-In the :ref:`experiment-config-reference`, the ``resources.slots_per_trial`` field controls the number of GPUs used to train a single trial.
+The ``resources.slots_per_trial`` field in the :ref:`experiment-config-reference` controls the number of GPUs used to train a single trial.

+By default, this field is set to a value of ``1``, which essentially disables distributed training.
+If you increase the ``slots_per_trial`` value, this will automatically enable multi-GPU training.
-The default value is ``1``, which disables distributed training.
-Setting ``slots_per_trial`` to a larger value enables multi-GPU training automatically.
-Note that these GPUs might be on a single machine or across multiple machines; the experiment configuration simply defines how many GPUs should be used for training, and the Determined job scheduler decides whether to schedule the task on a single agent or multiple agents, depending on the machines in the cluster and the other active workloads.
+Bear in mind that these GPUs can either be located on a single machine or distributed across multiple machines.
+The experiment configuration merely dictates the number of GPUs to be used in the training process, while the Determined job scheduler decides whether to schedule the task on a single agent or multiple agents.
+Whether to schedule the task on a single agent or multiple agents depends on the machines in the cluster and other active workloads.

-Multi-machine parallelism offers the ability to further parallelize training across more GPUs.
-To use multi-machine parallelism, set ``slots_per_trial`` to be a multiple of the total number of GPUs on an agent machine.
-For example, if your resource pool consists of multiple 8-GPU agent machines, valid values for ``slots_per_trial`` would be 16, 24, 32, etc. In this configuration, trials use all the resources of multiple machines to train a model:
+Multi-machine parallelism allows you to further parallelize training across more GPUs.
+To use this feature, ``slots_per_trial`` should be set as a multiple of the total number of GPUs on an agent machine.
+For example, if your resource pool consists of multiple 8-GPU agent machines, valid ``slots_per_trial`` values would be 16, 24, 32, and so on.

+In the following configuration, trials will use the combined resources of multiple machines to train a model:

 .. code:: yaml

    resources:
      slots_per_trial: 16  # Two 8-GPU agent machines will be used in a trial

-For distributed multi-machine training, Determined automatically detects a common network interface shared by the agent machines.
-If your cluster has multiple common network interfaces, please specify the fastest one in :ref:`cluster-configuration` under ``task_container_defaults.dtrain_network_interface``.
+For distributed multi-machine training, Determined will automatically detect a common network interface that is shared by the agent machines.
+If your cluster has multiple common network interfaces, we advise specifying the fastest one in :ref:`cluster-configuration` under ``task_container_defaults.dtrain_network_interface``.

-Reduce computational overhead by setting the ``global_batch_size`` to the largest batch size that fits into a single GPU multiplied times the number of slots.
+You can reduce computational overhead by setting the ``global_batch_size`` to the largest batch size that fits into a single GPU multiplied times the number of slots.

 When the ``slots_per_trial`` field is set, the per-slot (i.e., per-GPU) batch size is set to ``global_batch_size // slots_per_trial``.
-The per-slot and global batch sizes should be accessed via the context using :func:`context.get_per_slot_batch_size()
+The per-slot and global batch sizes can be accessed through the context using :func:`context.get_per_slot_batch_size()
 <determined.TrialContext.get_per_slot_batch_size>` and :func:`context.get_global_batch_size()
 <determined.TrialContext.get_global_batch_size>`, respectively.
 If ``global_batch_size`` is not
 evenly divisible by ``slots_per_trial``, the remainder is dropped.

-If :ref:`slots_per_trial <exp-config-resources-slots-per-trial>` is greater than the number of slots on a single agent, Determined schedules it over multiple machines.
-When scheduling a multi-machine distributed training job, Determined requires that the job uses all of the slots (GPUs) on an agent.
-For example, in a cluster that consists of 8-GPU agents, an experiment with :ref:`slots_per_trial
-<exp-config-resources-slots-per-trial>` set to ``12`` is never scheduled and will wait indefinitely.
+If the value of :ref:`slots_per_trial <exp-config-resources-slots-per-trial>` is greater than the number of slots available on a single agent, Determined schedules it over multiple machines.
+When scheduling a multi-machine distributed training job, Determined requires that all slots (GPUs) on an agent are used by the job.
+For example, in a cluster composed of 8-GPU agents, an experiment that has :ref:`slots_per_trial <exp-config-resources-slots-per-trial>` set to ``12`` will not be scheduled and will wait indefinitely.
+For more details, you can visit :ref:`Scheduling Behavior
-The section on :ref:`Scheduling Behavior <dtrain-scheduling>` describes this in more detail.
+<dtrain-scheduling>`.

-There might also be running tasks preventing your multi-GPU trials from acquiring enough GPUs on a single machine.
-Consider adjusting ``slots_per_trial`` or terminating existing tasks to free slots in your cluster.
+You might have existing tasks that are running on a single machine that are preventing your multi-GPU trials from acquiring sufficient GPUs.
+To alleviate this, you may want to consider adjusting ``slots_per_trial`` or terminating existing tasks to free up slots in your cluster.

 Global Batch Size
 =================

-When doing distributed training, the ``global_batch_size`` specified in the :ref:`experiment-config-reference` is partitioned across ``slots_per_trial`` GPUs.
+During distributed training, the ``global_batch_size`` specified in the :ref:`experiment-config-reference` is partitioned across ``slots_per_trial`` GPUs.
 The per-GPU batch size is set to: ``global_batch_size // slots_per_trial``.
 If ``slots_per_trial`` does not divide ``global_batch_size`` evenly, the remainder is dropped.
 For convenience, the per-GPU batch size can be accessed via the Trial API, using :func:`context.get_per_slot_batch_size
 <determined.TrialContext.get_per_slot_batch_size>`.

 For improved performance, *weak-scaling* is recommended.
-That is, increasing your ``global_batch_size`` proportionally with ``slots_per_trial``.
-For example, change ``global_batch_size`` and ``slots_per_trial`` from 32 and 1 to 128 and 4.
+Weak-scaling means proportionally increasing your ``global_batch_size`` with ``slots_per_trial``.
+For example, you might change ``global_batch_size`` and ``slots_per_trial`` from 32 and 1 to 128 and 4, respectively.

-Adjusting ``global_batch_size`` can affect your model convergence, which can affect your training and/or testing accuracy.
-You may need to adjust model hyperparameters like the learning rate and/or use a different optimizer when training with larger batch sizes.
+Note that adjusting ``global_batch_size`` can impact your model convergence, which in turn can affect your training and/or testing accuracy.
+You might need to adjust model hyperparameters like the learning rate, or consider using a different optimizer when training with larger batch sizes.

 .. _multi-gpu-training-implement-adv-optimizations:

 Advanced Optimizations
 ======================

-Determined supports several optimizations to further reduce training time.
-These optimizations are available in :ref:`experiment-config-reference` under ``optimizations``.
+Determined supports optimizations to further reduce training time.

 -  ``optimizations.aggregation_frequency`` controls how many batches are evaluated before exchanging gradients.
-It is helpful in situations where it is not possible to increase the batch size directly, for example, due to GPU memory limitations).
-This optimization increases your effective batch size to ``aggregation_frequency`` * ``global_batch_size``.
+This optimization increases your effective batch size to ``aggregation_frequency`` * ``global_batch_size``. ``optimizations.aggregation_frequency`` is useful in scenarios where directly increasing the batch size is not possible (for example, due to GPU memory limitations).

 -  ``optimizations.gradient_compression`` reduces the time it takes to transfer gradients between GPUs.

--  ``optimizations.auto_tune_tensor_fusion`` automatically identifies the optimal message size during gradient transfers, reducing communication overhead.
+-  ``optimizations.auto_tune_tensor_fusion`` automatically identifies the optimal message size during gradient transfers, thereby reducing communication overhead.

--  ``optimizations.average_training_metrics`` averages the training metrics across GPUs at the end of every training workload, which requires communication. ``average_training_metrics`` is set to ``true`` by default.
-This typically does not have a major impact on training performance, but if you have a very small ``scheduling_unit``, disabling this option may improve performance.
+-  ``optimizations.average_training_metrics`` averages the training metrics across GPUs at the end of every training workload, a process that requires communication. ``average_training_metrics`` is set to ``true`` by default and typically does not have a significant impact on training performance.
+However, if you have a very small ``scheduling_unit``, disabling this option could improve performance.
 When disabled, only the training metrics from the chief GPU are reported.
    This impacts results shown in the WebUI and TensorBoard but does not influence model behavior or hyperparameter search.

+To learn more about these optimizations, visit the ``optimizations`` section in the :ref:`experiment-config-reference`.

-If you do not see improved performance using distributed training, there might be a performance bottleneck in the model that cannot be directly alleviated by using multiple GPUs, such as with data loading.
-You are encouraged to experiment with a synthetic dataset to verify the performance of multi-GPU training.
+If you're not seeing improved performance with distributed training, your model might have a performance bottleneck that can't be directly alleviated by using multiple GPUs, such as with data loading.
+You're encouraged to experiment with a synthetic dataset in order to verify the performance of multi-GPU training.

 .. warning::

    Multi-machine distributed training is designed to maximize performance by training with all the resources of a machine.
-This can lead to situations where an experiment is created but never becomes active: if the number of GPUs requested does not divide into the machines available, for instance, or if another experiment is already using some GPUs on a machine.
+This can lead to situations where an experiment is created but never becomes active, such as when the number of GPUs requested does not factor into (divide evenly) the machines available, or when another experiment is already using some GPUs on a machine.

-   If an experiment does not become active after a minute or so, please confirm that ``slots_per_trial`` is a multiple of the number of GPUs available on a machine.
+   If an experiment does not become active after a minute or so, please ensure that ``slots_per_trial`` is a multiple of the number of GPUs available on a machine.
 You can also use the CLI command ``det task list`` to check if any other tasks are using GPUs and preventing your experiment from using all the GPUs on a machine.